Orthodontics

 Patients With Failed Orthodontic Treatment

-Some patients complete orthodontic treatment only to experience relapse or insufficient correction due to an unaddressed skeletal issue.
-For these individuals, teeth straightening surgery may be the appropriate next step.
-When braces or aligners have reached their limits, dental straightening surgery tackles the root skeletal cause to ensure long-term stability.
-This prevents further relapse that repeated non-surgical dental correction would fail to prevent in truly skeletal cases.
+Some patients complete orthodontic treatment only to experience relapse due to unaddressed skeletal issues.
+For these individuals, teeth straightening surgery may be the next step.

 Complex Crowding With Jaw Imbalance